lvogna/annotation-hateoas/README.md

 Then
 1) the security must written in one place, preferably the Service;
 2) the security should be inherited by the controller;
-3) the security should affect the links provided by hateoas;
+3) the security should affect the links provided by HATEOAS;
 4) the authorized links should be added to the response transparently, without boilerplate in the controller;

 <b>Approach</b>